Modern C++ Design: Policy-based design

 Policy-based design may incorporate other useful techniques.
 For example, the template method pattern can be reinterpreted for compile time, so that a main class has a skeleton algorithm, which – at customization points – calls the appropriate functions of some of the policies.

-This will be achieved dynamically by concepts in future versions of C++.
+This can now be achieved dynamically by concepts since C++20.

 Simple example

 Presented below is a simple (contrived) example of a C++ hello world program, where the text to be printed and the method of printing it are decomposed using policies.
 In this example, HelloWorld is a host class where it takes two policies, one for specifying how a message should be shown and the other for the actual message being printed.
-Note that the generic implementation is in Run and therefore the code is unable to be compiled unless both policies (Print and Message) are provided.
+Note that the generic implementation is in run and therefore the code is unable to be compiled unless both policies (write and message) are provided.